marcelohansen/Alura-Challenge/README.md

 &nbsp;
 &nbsp;

-:brown_circle: On the first page, you can see general information such as the best selling product, the most profitable seller, an interactive donut visual sorted by product category, total revenue area chart, and a year slicer (shown as buttons).
+🟤 On the first page, you can see general information such as the best selling product, the most profitable seller, an interactive donut visual sorted by product category, total revenue area chart, and a year slicer (shown as buttons).

 ![image](https://user-images.githubusercontent.com/98857817/158433333-6f1150b9-016e-4edc-bef5-09614560fec8.png)